 - 12 different interdisciplinary concentrations available, including a new Public Policy concentration

-Liberal Arts Undergraduate Research Week April 14-18, 2014: The College of Liberal Arts is now accepting applications for the Undergraduate Research Poster Presentation Session as a part of Undergraduate Research Week, April 14 – 18.
+Liberal Arts Undergraduate Research Week in Spring: The College of Liberal Arts has a the Undergraduate Research Poster Presentation Session as a part of Undergraduate Research Week.

-- Presenters will have their posters professionally printed, courtesy of the College, and present their posters at the Liberal Arts Honors Day reception on Saturday, April 12.
-Students will also have the chance to request to present their research at the Liberal Arts Undergraduate Research Reception, hosted by Dean Diehl, on Tuesday, April 15.
+- Presenters will have their posters professionally printed, courtesy of the College, and present their posters at the Liberal Arts Honors Day reception.
+Students will also have the chance to request to present their research at the Liberal Arts Undergraduate Research Reception, hosted by Dean Diehl.

 - The Office of Undergraduate Research hosts Poster Design & Presentation Workshops regularly through the semester, see the schedule on their website!